niclabs/dtc/readme.md

 # How to test

+This project includes two test types:

+ ## dhsm-signer
-This project includes a _Docker Compose_ configuration with five DTC ZMQ nodes, used for signing a DNSSEC zone with [dhsm-signer](https://github.com/niclabs/dhsm-signer).
+ This test is in `/tests/dhsm-signer/`, and includes a _Docker Compose_ configuration with five DTC ZMQ nodes, used for signing a DNSSEC zone with [dhsm-signer](https://github.com/niclabs/dhsm-signer).

-To run the integration test, first you need to create a file named `dtcnode.env` with the variables `DTC_SERVER` (the IP:Port of the machine in Docker configuration, `DTC_PK` (the public key the server will use)  and `DTC_NODE` (IP:Port used by the node) on the folder `integration_test`.
+To run the integration test, first you need to create a file named `dtcnode.env` with the variables `DTC_SERVER` (the IP:Port of the machine in Docker configuration, `DTC_PK` (the public key the server will use)  and `DTC_NODE` (IP:Port used by the node) on the folder `tests/dhsm-signer`.
 Then, you should execute

-`./integration_test/test.sh`.
+`./tests/dhsm-signer/test.sh`.

 For more information about the ports bound in the docker configuration, it's recommended to check the `docker-compose.yml` file.

+## pkcs11-test

+ This test is located in `tests/pkcs11-test` and is used to check that the PKCS11-compatible library uses properly its API.

+ The tests are borrowed from the [Go PKCS11 Library](https://github.com/miekg/pkcs11), modifying some paths to use the dtc.so library.

+ To execute this tests, first you need to compile the shared object executing `./build.sh` on the project root file.

+ Then, you need to start some dtcnodes.
+We include a dockerfile with 5 dtcnodes and some prefilled key pairs.
+They are bound to the `tests/pkcs11-test/config.yml` config file, that will be used when executing the PKCS11 go tests.
+To start the nodes, you must run `./tests/pkcs11-test/test.sh`.
+This will start the nodes.

+ Finally, you need to execute the tests.
+This can be accomplished executing `go test dtc/tests/pkcs1-test`.